 - Sports aerodynamics

-- Structural health monitoring and non-destructive inspection technologies for manufacturing and MRO
+- Structural health monitoring (SHM) technologies

 NRC Aerospace maintains national research and technology development facilities in Ottawa, Montreal and Thompson, Manitoba.
-These facilities are an important component of Canada’s engineering infrastructure and include a state-of-the-art manufacturing centre; six wind tunnels; engine test cells with various customizable capabilities; and, the Global Aerospace Centre for Icing and Environmental Research (GLACIER), a specialized 9-metre-diameter outdoor test facility that sprays super-cooled water mist into the world's largest aircraft turbines.
+These facilities are an important component of Canada's engineering infrastructure and include a state-of-the-art manufacturing centre; six wind tunnels; engine test cells with various customizable capabilities; and, the Global Aerospace Centre for Icing and Environmental Research (glacier), a specialized 9-metre-diameter outdoor test facility that sprays super-cooled water mist into the world's largest aircraft turbines.

 NRC Aerospace exclusively owns a number of software programs, processes and technologies that are available for licensing under conditions tailored for each licensee.
 To discuss licensing opportunities that fit your specific needs, please contact one of our business experts today.
 Below is a sample list of the current licensing opportunities we offer: